 - Business Certificates, C.A.S.

 Offered by the Zarb School of Business, these advanced graduate certificates in business programs enable individuals who already possess graduate degrees in business to either refocus their careers or update and expand upon specific business skill sets.
 Individuals who possess professional degrees in other areas, e.g., medicine or law, may also find these programs of interest as an expedient means of achieving expertise in a particular business function.
 All courses are taught by Zarb School of Business faculty.
-Each of the following programs consists of six graduate-level courses for a total of 18 credits (exclusive of prerequisites in some programs); at least 12 credits must be taken in residence:

 - Information Technology

 - Course Information Search